Primordial magnetic fields and modified recombination histories: Introduction

-$H_0$ is inferred from the CMB by using the precisely measured angular scale of the baryon acoustic oscillations (BAO) in the CMB's power spectra, $\theta_s \sim r_s/D_A$, where $r_s$ is the comoving sound horizon at the time of the CMB's release and $D_A$ is the angular diameter distance to the CMB, which depends on $H_0$.
-Resolutions to the Hubble tension largely fall into two camps, early and late-universe.
-Early Universe solutions seek to shrink $r_s$ by introducing new physical effects before the CMB's release.
+Resolutions to the Hubble tension largely fall into two camps, early- and late-universe.
+Early-Universe solutions seek to shrink $r_s$ by introducing new physical effects before the CMB's release.
 These include introducing novel energy contributions, such as early dark energy \cite{Karwal_2016,Poulin_2019,poulin2023upsdownsearlydark}, which alter the expansion history prior to the CMB's release, or speeding up the recombination history, as we consider here.
-Late Universe solutions on the other hand seek to modify $D_A$ from its LCDM value by introducing new physics in the post recombination Universe, such as introducing dynamical, phantom dark energy models \cite{Di_Valentino_2016,Di_Valentino_2017,Joudaki_2018}.
+Modified recombination histories have also been considered in the context of varying fundamental constants, such as the electron mass, and have been shown to have some success in reducing the Hubble tension \cite{Hart_2020, Hart_2017, Knox_2020, Sekiguchi_2021, Sch_neberg_2022, Lee_2023, khalife2024reviewhubbletensionsolutions, calabrese2025atacamacosmologytelescopedr6}.
+Late-Universe solutions on the other hand seek to modify $D_A$ from its LCDM value by introducing new physics in the post-recombination Universe, such as introducing dynamical, phantom dark energy models \cite{Di_Valentino_2016,Di_Valentino_2017,Joudaki_2018}.
 For a recent review of different efforts to resolve the Hubble tension, see Ref.~\cite{Sch_neberg_2022}.